lhy101/Multimodal-Final-Project/README.md

 ```

 If you want to check many checkpoints at the same time, you can copy the `test.sh` into the folder, change the path in it and run the `test.sh` to
 get the score of different metrics.
-Or you can just simply run the commands.
+Or you can just simply run the following commands.
 ```
 cd coco-caption
 python evaluation.py  --res ./results/res.json  --outpath data_res/res.txt
 ```

-If you want to check many checkpoints at the same time, you can copy the `evaluate.sh` into the folder, change the path in it and run the `evaluate.sh`.
+If you want to check many checkpoints at the same time, you can copy the `evaluate.sh` into the corresponding folder, and change the path in it before running.